The YPFP Fellowship is a personal and professional leadership development accelerator for emerging talent in foreign policy.

 Each Fellow will be aligned to a specific operational component of YPFP, including:

-Chief of Staff: Responsible for oversight of all volunteer staff and programs, effective coordination and execution of the fellowship program, and relationship management with the YPFP Board of Directors and Globally staff.
+- President: Responsible for oversight of all volunteer staff and programs, effective coordination and execution of the fellowship program, and relationship management with the YPFP Board of Directors and Globally staff.

 Communications Fellow: Responsible for oversight of all YPFP Communications volunteer staff, communications products, and global communications strategy.